urbit/urbit.org-reloaded/content/blog/metaphase.md

 The same has occurred with Landscape.
 Previously Landscape was “*the* interface to Urbit,” the proof that there was more to the project than a Unix executable.
 And slowly to those of us at Tlon, it became obvious what it was destined to become: a flagship client for an entire network, a tree branch rooting a world beneath clearnet, the first cell by which other clients might be born.
 Mitosis can be clumsy to watch; it can be nauseating to experience; it can be difficult to make out what will arrive where.

 But this is, after all, how a body forms.

+*A previous version of this essay specified the stream deploy date as December 11, 2020.
+We appreciate your patience as we wrap up the final pieces of the logistics...*